 - The great barrier reef – the world's largest barrier system is located in the coral sea and is a top destination for marine life enthusiasts.
 You can also explore the 2900 coral reefs on a boat cruise.

-Activities in Australia in the winter
+Activities in Australia in the fall, winter, or spring

 - Road trips – the near-perfect weather in Australia makes it ideal for long road trips.
 The scenic views you enjoy from the windows of your car or RV as you drive through areas like the Outback or the Great Ocean Road will make your trip one to remember.